Books by Debi Bower available on Amazon - shop now

 Winner, with 39.8% of the vote

-The Strong National Museum of Play has a wealth of interaction for toddlers, school-aged children, and adults.
+The Strong National Museum of Play offers a wealth of interactive experiences for toddlers, school-aged children, and adults.

 The Strong houses the world’s largest and most comprehensive collection of historical materials related to play.
 And it all started with a little girl whose love of collecting mirrored her parents, who happily encouraged her—Margaret Woodbury Strong.

 At her death, Strong was the largest owner of Kodak stock in the world!
-She willed $100,000,000 plus 300,000 collected items to the expansion of her “Museum of Fascination” in a new location at One Manhattan Square.
+She willed $100,000,000, plus 300,000 collected items, to the expansion of her “Museum of Fascination” to a new location at One Manhattan Square.

 Runners Up: